 How is produced water handled?

 After oil and gas are separated from the produced water at the producing well, the water is piped or trucked to the injection site.
 There, the water is transferred to holding tanks and filtered and pumped down a Class II injection well.

-All injection wells are monitored by Division engineers to ensure the wells are operated properly and have mechanical integrity.
-Monitoring includes reviewing operational data and running tests like Mechanical Integrity Tests (i.e., spinner, temperature, and pressure tests and tracer surveys).
-In addition, most well sites are inspected annually by Division engineers.
+Division of Oil, Gas, and Geothermal Resources (DOGGR) engineers monitor all injection wells to ensure they are operated properly and have mechanical integrity.
+Monitoring includes reviewing operational data and running tests such as Mechanical Integrity Tests (i.e., spinner, temperature, and pressure tests and tracer surveys).
+In addition, most well sites are inspected annually by DOGGR engineers.
 Samples of the injected fluids may be taken at any time to confirm compliance.

-Operators of Class II injection wells must file for a permit with the Division.
-Before a permit is issued, the proposed injection project is studied by Division engineers and reviewed by the appropriate Regional Water Quality Control Board.
-Division engineers evaluate the geologic and engineering information, solicit public comments, and may hold a public hearing, if necessary.
+Operators of Class II injection wells must file for a permit with DOGGR.
+Before a permit is issued, the proposed injection project is studied by DOGGR engineers and reviewed by the appropriate regional water quality control board.
+DOGGR engineers evaluate the geologic and engineering information, solicit public comments, and may hold a public hearing, if necessary.
 Injection project permits include many conditions, such as approved injection zones, allowable injection pressures, and testing requirements.